jrouly/trajectory/README.md

 Trajectory is a working title for my CS 390 undergraduate research project.
 I am taking university syllabus data and applying LDA topic modeling.

+## Requirements

+The basic requirements are Java JDK 7 or higher, Python 3.0 or higher.
+Optionally, the system dependencies `catdoc` and `pdftotext` are recommended for converting DOC and PDF syllabus datasets to standard textual formats.

 ## Setup

 Note that this project contains an unholy combination of Bash scripts,